For more information or to get involved, please contact the Student Coordinator listed or the Director of Student Life & Pro Bono Opportunities.

 Volunteer Income Tax Assistance (VITA)

-The VITA Project partners with the IRS to assist individuals who meet certain income qualifications to prepare and file tax returns.
+The Volunteer Income Tax Assistance (VITA) Project partners with the IRS to assist individuals who meet certain income qualifications to prepare and file tax returns.
 The program certifies Campbell Law students through an online certification course and exam.
-This project is coordinated through the Trusts, Estate Settlements and Tax Law group.